goblindegook/wp-cas-server/README.txt

 * _array_ `$attributes`: List of attributes to output.
 * _WP_User_ `$user`: Authenticated user.

+= Filter:cas_server_settings_user_attribute_options =

+Allows developers to change the list of user attributes that appear in the dashboard for an administrator to set to return on successful validation requests.

+Options are stored in an associative array, with user attribute slugs as array keys and option labels as array values.

+These settings are valid only for CAS 2.0 validation requests.

+Parameters:

+* _array_ `$attributeOptions` Attribute options an administrator can set on the dashboard.

 == Upgrade Notice ==

 == Changelog ==

+= 1.1.0 =

+* Settings now allow a successful CAS 2.0 validation response to return user attributes.
+* Miscellaneous under-the-hood improvements and bug fixes.
+* Developers: New filter `cas_server_validation_user_attribute_options`.
+* Developers: Renamed filter `cas_server_validation_extra_attributes` to `cas_server_validation_user_attributes`.
+* Developers: Removed filter `cas_server_validation_error`.

 = 1.0.1 =